Population: 92.7 million

 The standards for patient care and medical services in Vietnam may differ from your home country.
 Vietnam has both public and private health sectors available.
 The private sector typically offers better care than the public sector, but healthcare throughout the country generally does not meet international standards.
 Facilities are often poorly equipped with outdated or insufficient medical equipment.
 The country has a shortage of doctors and nurses, and facilities can be overcrowded.
 Public hospitals need a special permit to treat foreigners and only a few are licensed to do so.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Vietnam typically require upfront payment with cash, regardless if you have travel health insurance.
 Medical evacuation to Bangkok or Singapore may be required for specialist care or complex emergencies.
-You should ensure you have accessible funds to cover upfront fees and adequate travel health insurance and evacuation coverage to reimburse you and cover any additional costs.
+You should ensure you have accessible funds to cover upfront fees and adequate travel health insurance, including evacuation.
 Before you depart, check with your insurer about the extent of their coverage in Vietnam.

 Pharmacies in major cities are generally well-stocked, but medications may be out-of-date and specific medications may be in short supply or unavailable.
 Many medications that require a prescription can be purchased over the counter, but taking medication without consultation from a healthcare practitioner is not advisable.
 Avoid purchasing medication from markets or unlicensed pharmacies, as fake medication is a common problem.